-We seek justice for all of our clients and are proud of the results we have obtained in past cases.
+Results matter.
+The Hamilton Firm has a proven track record of successful verdicts and settlements, and we are proud of the results we have obtained for our clients in past cases.
 However, every case is different.
 Recent settlements and verdicts listed below were dictated by the specific factual and legal circumstances of each case.
 The following is not intended to be an indication that the same results could be obtained for other clients in other cases.

 Mediation on October 16, 2013 resulted in a $500,000 settlement in Thomas L. Cates & Erika R. Cates v.
 Babb Lumber Company, Inc. et al, Superior Court of Catoosa County, Civil Action No. 2012-SU-CV-1692.
 On October 12, 2010 the Plaintiff, Tommy Cates, a fuel truck driver for Parman Energy made a routine delivery to Babb Lumber in Ringgold.
 After making his deliveries to their storage tanks, some gas was left over and Babb Lumber wanted the remaining gas pumped into an old 1972 Ford F600 truck they used around the yard to haul shavings from one location to another.
 The truck was not operated outside the yard, and had no license tag.
 Plaintiff was outside his truck tending to some levers and valves on the side of the fuel truck, when he was suddenly struck in the back and pushed into the side of the fuel truck.
 He had been hit by the old Ford truck Babb’s driver was bringing down to be topped off.
 Fortunately, due to the angle of impact, Cates was not crushed, but he was knocked up against his own truck and then thrown to the side.